Categories

 To watch the first fifteen minutes of The Rescuers Down Under is to wonder if you’ve stumbled upon some lost Disney masterpiece: The animators, using their new “CAPS” technology that would define the look and feel of 1990s Disney animation, bring us soaring through the Australian outback.
 The nuanced color and lighting bring a simultaneous crispness and softness to the visuals that is the polar opposite of 1977’s The Rescuers, to which this is a sequel.

-Also: Shout out to George C Scott’s menacing vocal performance as McLeach.
+Other parts of the film’s presentation fit nicely together, but the real special ingredient is George C Scott’s menacing vocal performance as McLeach.
 He’s more terrifying than the movie really needed, but it absolutely works.

 Is It Good?